-Blogging marathon # 17 started last with a new format.
-In this new format, anyone participating in a marathon has to blog for two weeks, three days in a row, every week.
+Blogging marathon # 17 started last week with a new format.
+In this new format, anyone participating in a marathon has to blog for at least two weeks, three days in a row, every week.
 I did not participate last week but will be participating this week and next week.
 Unlike previous editions, in this new format, I will blog three days in a row starting today and again next Sunday, for three days in a row.
 For the first week, my theme is summer salads.

 Few years ago, I was not a big fan of salads except for raitas, if I may put them in salads category.
 I gradually got use to eating salads and would not mind eating them every day, although rice is a staple at home & my vote is always for it, unless I am trying to cut down on my carbohydrate intake.
 We normally assume salads are low in carbohydrates and that is not necessarily true.
 It all depends on the ingredients we use.
 Today I am sharing with you a pasta salad, quick and easy to fix salad but rich in carbohydrates.
 If one is looking for low carb salad, then this not for you.